Rapidly Increasing Magnetization (RIM) Waveforms

 Two-pole rotor with a symmetrical turn short condition

 Figure 2 - Lead Slots Overlay Graph - RIM waveform recorded during the initial excitation period when the rotor magnetic field was rapidly increasing.
-The symmetrical shorts in Coils 3A and 3B are obvious in this waveform, as well as the short in Coil 4B.
+The much larger decrease in peak heights in RIM waveforms made the symmetrical shorts in Coils 3A and 3B obvious.
+The short in Coil 4B shows the same large decrease as the shorts in Coils 3A and 3B.

 Four-pole rotor that developed three shorts

-The case study below shows a large 1000 MVA Westinghouse generator that initially had two shorts, with single shorts in Coil 2C and 4A.
+The case study below shows a large nuclear four-pole 1000 MVA Westinghouse generator that initially had two shorts, with single shorts in Coil 2C and 4A.
 The fact that the shorts were in opposite poles meant the rotor maintained a high degree of magnetic symmetry (Figure 4) and the unit had no vibration issues.
-In 2009, a third short developed in Coil 1A.
+In 2009, a new short developed in Coil 1A.
 With two shorts in Pole A and one in Pole C, a magnetic asymmetry was created and vibration levels increased.
 A rotor rewind was successful and vibration decreased back to normal levels.

 The Lead Slots Overlay Graph animation shows a complete test from 2008 when the rotor had two shorts.
 The Coil 4A short was easily detectable at lower loads, but was not detectable near full load.
 Full load waveforms after the rotor developed the Coil 1A short and after a rotor rewind are also included.

 Figure 4 - Rotor cross-section animation.
 The rotor initially had two shorts, with single shorts in Coil 2C and 4A.
 Being in opposite poles, the magnetic unbalance was very small and vibration was not an issue.
-In 2009, a third short developed, with a new short in Coil 4A.
-With two shorts in Pole A and one in Pole C, magnetic asymmetry created a vibration issue.
-After a rotor rewind, the rotor was short free and had no vibration problems.
+In 2009, a new short developed in Coil 1A.
+With two shorts in Pole A and one in Pole C, the magnetic asymmetry created a vibration issue.
+After a rotor rewind, the rotor tested short free and had no vibration problems.